ChedRed/ChedRed/README.md

-- I'm @MasterMCerGH
+- I'm @ChedRed
-- I'm interested in modding Terraria and making everything over-overpowered.
+- I'm interested in modding games for the worse.
-- I’m currently learning C# and Python
+- I’m currently interested in C++ and Python.
-- I’m looking to collaborate on nothing atm
 - How to reach me: rjchou@icloud.com